CMSgov/bluebutton-web-server/docker-compose/readme.md

   bash

   # Then source the ENV vars via:
-  source docker compose/source_env_secrets_from_aws.sh
+  source docker-compose/source_env_secrets_from_aws.sh
   ```

-- NOTE: This will copy the cert files in to the docker compose/certstore location.
+- NOTE: This will copy the cert files in to the docker-compose/certstore location.

 To enable usage of the AWS CLI/Boto3 for AWS services (for example S3 or Kinesis Firehose) or skip if not needing this.